ceers/ceers-nircam/stage3.md

 <a name='summary'></a>
 ## Reduction Steps

-The Stage 3, ensemble processing is run on a set of images, for example all images from a single filter.
+The Stage 3 ensemble processing is run on a set of images, for example all images from a single filter.

 As a summary, running the ensemble processing steps on all F150W images in CEERS NIRCam pointing 1 would look like:
 ```
-python run_tweakreg.py jw01345001001 f150w 0
+python run_tweakreg.py jw01345001001 f150w --save_results
 strun image3_part1.asdf nircam1_f150w.json
 python skysub_wcs_varscale.py --all_images
 strun image3_nircam1.asdf nircam1_f150w_final.json